jarray9/vim-plug/README.md

 ### Usage

-Add a vim-plug section to your `~/.vimrc` (or `stdpath('config') . '/init.vim'` for Neovim)
+Add a vim-plug section to your `~/.vimrc` (or `stdpath('config') . '/init.vim'` for Neovim) firt of all , you need to move plug.vim into autoload folder. and when you config plug#begin in .vimrc file, you can change the parameter to point to your plug.vim file.

 1. Begin the section with `call plug#begin()`
 1. List the plugins with `Plug` commands